centrifuge/cps/cps/CP0/CP0.md

 Snapshot (off-chain) voting is generally the next step in the off-chain governance after the RFC.
 Once there has been adequate discussion, after a minimum of 7 days, and the proposal is submitted to GitHub, a snapshot vote must be created on [OpenSquare](https://voting.opensquare.io/space/centrifuge).

-Snapshot votes typically have three options; "Yes", "No", and "Abstain" and there is a quorum of 4M CFG, i.e. if a snapshot has more no than yes votes **or** doesn’t meet the quorum, it will not pass.
+Snapshot votes typically have three options; "Yes", "No", and "Abstain" and there is a **quorum of 4M CFG**, i.e. if a snapshot has more no than yes votes **or** doesn’t meet the quorum, it will not pass.
 Votes for “Abstain” count towards the quorum and if a snapshot has more "Abstain" votes, then the option with the 2nd highest votes determines the outcome.

 However, not all proposals require an off-chain vote.